 Nathalie Dinh, Ph.D., is Professional Chief of Psychology at St. Mary's Hospital Center, in Montreal, Canada.
 She received her training in psychology at McGill University and the University of Montreal.
-Prior to becoming a psychologist, she obtained business and administrative education from the John Molson School of business of Concordia University and held various managerial positions in communications and marketing in the aerospace industry in Montreal and Paris, France.
-Dr. Dinh has clinical and research experience in the formulation of cultural diagnostic interviews with individuals and families from diverse cultural backgrounds for which she trains Psychology interns and Psychiatric residents.
-She is a consultant to the Cultural Consultation Service at the Jewish General Hospital.
-Her current interests include integrating evaluative instruments and psychotherapeutic approaches toward a culturally-sensitive assessment of multicultural clientele.
+Prior to becoming a psychologist, she obtained business and administrative education from Concordia University and held various managerial positions in communications and marketing in the aerospace industry in Montreal and Paris, France.

 nathalie [dot] dinh [at] mcgill [dot] ca (e-mail)

-Dinh, N.M.H, Groleau, D., Rodriguez, R., Kirmayer, L.J., and Bibeau, G. (in press).
-The impact of the use of the DSM-IV Outline for Cultural Formulation by a mental Health Multidisciplinary team: A Conversation Analysis.
-To be submitted to: The Journal of Social Sciences and Medicine.
+Dinh, N.M.H, Groleau, D., Rodriguez, R., Kirmayer, L.J., Bibeau, G. (2012).
+The Impact of the uses of the DSM-IV Outline for Cultural Formulation by a Mental Health Multidisciplinary team: A Conversation Analysis.
+Anthropology and Medicine.

 Dinh, N.M.H.
 (2008).
 Indignation in a Cross-cultural Clinical Context.
 In P. Twohig & R. Fisher (Eds.).
 Sixth Global Conference of Health, Illness and Disease (Chapter 1).
 Oxford Conference Series Publication.